PedroTheRealOne/Python/Waifu_Bot/README.md

 ```

 ### How to use
-Run the file and just start the conversation.
+Run the py file and start talking.